The Problem: Infinite Options, Zero Direction

 The golden rule of modeler EQ: cut before you boost.
 If something sounds harsh, cut the treble or presence.
 Don't boost the bass to compensate.
 If the tone sounds muddy, cut the bass.
 Don't crank the treble to compensate.

-Cutting is subtractive — it removes what you don't want.
-Boosting is additive — it can introduce harshness, noise, and phase issues.
-A tone that's been sculpted by cutting sounds more natural than one that's been built by boosting.
+Cutting is subtractive; it removes what you don't want.
+Boosting is additive; it can introduce harshness, noise, and phase issues.
+A tone sculpted by cutting sounds more natural than one built by boosting.
+(Fewer problems to chase later, too.)

 Starting point for most amp models:

-• Bass: 4-5 (lower than you think — modelers tend to have more low-end than real amps in a room)
+- Bass: about 4-5 (lower than you think; modelers tend to have more low-end than real amps in a room)

-• Mid: 5-6 (mids are your friend — they help you cut through a mix)
+- Mid: about 5-6 (mids help you cut through a mix)

-• Presence: 4-5 (presence can add harshness fast on modelers — start low)
+- Presence: about 4-5 (presence can add harshness fast on modelers; start low)

 These are starting points, not rules.
 Adjust while playing the actual part you're building the tone for.